A new working world – New Work definition

 Furthermore, New Work focuses on the development perspectives in one’s own work.
 How can employees bring their entire personality to work and grow with the respective content?
 New Work promotes diversity and intercultural cooperation.
 Ultimately, this can lead to more innovations.

-In New Work, corporate success is defined more broadly than in traditional companies.
-Sustainability, health, and mindfulness are just as relevant as turnover and profit.
+In New Work, corporate success is defined more broadly than in “traditional” companies.
+Sustainability, health, and mindfulness are just as relevant as turnover and profit and are reflected in the corporate culture.
+Organizations are placing greater emphasis on work-life balance and designing the workplace in such a way that it meets the requirements and needs of their employees.

 New Work is a multi-layered framework and cannot be broken down into just a few elements.
 However, several of the following aspects are often found in organizations that are shaped by the New Work concept: